drlukeparry/pyslm/docs/install.rst

 .. code:: bash

-    pip install vispy pyqt5 triangle pycork mapbox-earcut
+    pip install vispy pyqt5 triangle manifold3d mapbox-earcut

-You can download the precompiled binaries as a Python package from PyPI using pip.
-Just use:
+You can download the precompiled binaries as a Python package from PyPI using pip using:

 .. code-block:: bash